KhaledSaleh/Context-Transformer-PedTraj/README.md

 # Context-Transformer-PredTraj
-Official Implementation of the paper "Pedestrian Trajectory Prediction using Context-Augmented Transformer Networks"
+Official Implementation of the paper "Pedestrian Trajectory Prediction using Context-Augmented Transformer Networks".
+Code to be released soon.